 A Programme Review Team is formed under the co-ordination and management of the relevant Programme Board.
 Members of the programme review team can include:

-- the relevant Programme Director (Team Leader) - a Programme Tutor - a Programme Director of another College programme - The Head of Quality & Academic Affairs
+- the relevant Programme Director (Team Leader) - a Programme Tutor

-6 QQI Programme Review Manual 2016/2017, Pilot Implementation Draft, p.
+&lt;sup>6 QQI Programme Review Manual 2016/2017, Pilot Implementation Draft, p.
 3.